MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="deleting-a-onedrive-for-business-site"></a>Excluir um site do OneDrive for Business

-Da mesma forma, você pode optar por excluir o site do OneDrive for Business de um usuário em resposta a uma solicitação de exclusão de DSR.
-Se você excluir a conta do Office 365 do usuário, o site do OneDrive for Business ficará retido (e restaurável) por 30 dias.
-Após 30 dias, ele será movido para a Lixeira do SharePoint Online (excluído por software) e, depois de 93 dias, excluído permanentemente (exclusão irreversível).
-Para acelerar esse processo, você pode usar o cmdlet [Remove-SPOSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-sposite?view=sharepoint-ps) para mover o site do OneDrive for Business para a Lixeira e, em seguida, usar o cmdlet [Remove-SPODeletedSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-spodeletedsite?view=sharepoint-ps) para excluí-lo permanentemente.
-Assim como nos sites do SharePoint Online, você não pode excluir o site do OneDrive for Business de um usuário se ele tiver sido atribuído a uma retenção de Descoberta Eletrônica ou a uma política de retenção antes da exclusão da conta do usuário.
+Similarly, you may determine to delete a user's OneDrive for Business site in response to a DSR deletion request.
+If you delete the user's Office 365 account, their OneDrive for Business site is retained (and restorable) for 30 days.
+After 30 days, it's moved to the SharePoint Online Recycle Bin (soft-deleted), and then after 93 days, it's permanently deleted (hard-deleted).
+To accelerate this process, you can use the [Remove-SPOSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-sposite?view=sharepoint-ps) cmdlet to move the OneDrive for Business site to the Recycle Bin and then use the [Remove-SPODeletedSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-spodeletedsite?view=sharepoint-ps) cmdlet to permanently delete it.
+As with sites in SharePoint Online, you can't delete a user's OneDrive for Business site if it was assigned to an eDiscovery hold or a retention policy before the user's account was deleted.

 ### <a name="deleting-onedrive-for-business-and-sharepoint-online-experience-settings"></a>Excluir configurações de experiência do OneDrive for Business e SharePoint Online